rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 # RNA Classification

-A deep learning classifier that helps to identify the different types of RNA from the provided an unafold/mfold image output.
+A deep learning classifier that helps to identify the different types of RNA from the provided unafold/mfold image output.
 The input sequences can contain miRNA, tRNA, tRNA Pseudo, YAMAT sequences.
 The purpose is to identify the disease causing miRNA's precursor from the lot.

 ## Why? and How?